Ordina-Group/ordina-jworks.github.io/_posts/2024-11-08-how-ai-tools-sabotage-juniors-learning-curve.md

 Remember, every challenge adds to your expertise, and balancing AI assistance with real learning builds a foundation for a successful and sustainable career.

 ## Acknowledgments
-I want to add my heartfelt thanks to my colleagues and mentors.
+I want to add my sincere thanks to my colleagues and mentors.
 Their friendliness and fun spirit make each day enjoyable, and their enthusiasm turns learning into a rewarding experience.
 They are always open and welcoming, ready to offer guidance, share knowledge, and provide support whenever I need it.
 Working alongside them makes every challenge easier and every achievement more meaningful.